anarkila/DeveloperConsole/README.md

 * ``scene_loadname (string)`` - Load scene asynchronously by scene name
 * ``scene_unloadindex (int)`` - UnLoad scene asynchronously by build index
 * ``scene_unloadname (string)`` - UnLoad scene asynchronously by scene name
 - ``empty`` - Log empty line to console.
-This command is Editor only by default.
+This command is Editor only.
 * ``debug_renderinfo`` - Print rendering information: High and Avg FPS, highest draw call, batches, triangle and vertices count.
 This command is editor only.

 ## Logging
 ``Console.Log("hello")`` to output directly into Developer Console window. ``Console.Log("hello", Color.red);`` with color.

 By default Unity ``Debug.Log()`` or ``Debug.LogError()`` messages will also output to Developer Console.

-By default Developer Console pools 150 messages and once 150 messages has been reached, messages will start to recycle from the beginning.

 ## Notes
 - Requires Unity 2019 or later